Clark Hunt: Personal life

 Hunt is married to Tavia Shackles, a former Miss Missouri Teen USA and Miss Kansas USA.
 The couple have three children.
 His daughter, Gracie, was named Miss Kansas USA in 2021, 28 years after her mother won the pageant.
 Hunt is a Christian.

 From 2016 to 2020, Hunt donated $53,675 to Republican candidates and causes.

 Hunt has multiple notable relatives due to his grandfather H. L. having 15 children.
-These include: his father Lamar, brother Lamar Jr., aunts Margaret, Caroline Rose, June, Helen, and Swanee, uncles Nelson Bunker, William Herbert, and Ray Lee, and cousin Hunter Hunt-Hendrix.
+These include: his father Lamar, brother Lamar Jr., aunts Margaret, Caroline Rose, June, Helen, and Swanee, uncles Nelson Bunker, William Herbert, and Ray Lee, and cousin Haela Hunt-Hendrix.
+His mother Norma, who died in 2023, was the only woman to have attended all of the first 57 Super Bowls and died months after attending Super Bowl LVII.